concepticon/concepticon-data/README.md

 - **concept_set_meta/** contains lists of metadata, relating concept sets to additional information, e.g. on Wikipedia.
   These lists are described by accompanying metadata files following the recommendations of the [Model for Tabular Data and Metadata on the Web](http://www.w3.org/TR/tabular-data-model/).
+- **app/** contains data for running the JavaScript-based Concepticon lookup tool.

 ### Update policy